54 Cybersecurity Statistics from 2023: Stay Safe in the New Decade

 (Source: Security Magazine)

-However, when you consider just these account for 22 billion exposed records, the numbers start looking a lot more serious.
+However, when you consider just these accounts for 22 billion exposed records, the numbers start looking a lot more serious.

 23. Yahoo and its users were the victims of the largest data breach to date.